 - Velocity: This tells the DAW the intensity of the note that is being played (velocity in MIDI music can range between 0 and 127)

-There may be other possible MIDI messages that could be sent depending on the controller you have.
+There may be other possible messages that could be sent depending on the controller you have.
 Keyboards that have a wheel pitch built into them will allow you to adjust the pitch of notes.

-Old Keyboard?
 No problem!
-Even with older models of keyboards and electric pianos that don’t have a MIDI controller built into them, it may still be possible to transform them into a control for a DAW.
+Even with older models of keyboards and electric pianos that don’t have a controller built into them, it may still be possible to transform them into a control for a DAW.
 As long as the keyboard has a MIDI output it can be used in the process of producing music.

 Simply plug a midi USB cable adapter into your keyboard and your computer and start playing a few notes.
 Your Windows or Mac computer should already be able to read the USB adapter automatically.
 If your computer does not detect any MIDI signals or does not recognise the USB cable it could be a sign that you have purchased a faulty cable.

 Often cheap MIDI cables do not work so we suggest spending a little more on high-quality, highly-reviewed MIDI cables.

 After your computer has successfully recognised the USB to the MIDI adapter, open your DAW or MIDI programme.
 All DAWs should be able to automatically detect the MIDI inputs on your computer.
 If this does not happen, ensure the USB to MIDI adapter is set as the output by selecting it in your computer settings.